UEFA Champions League holders Bayern meet UEFA Europa League winners Sevilla in the UEFA Super Cup – all you need to know.

 Jordan Maciel, Bayern reporter

-Julen Lopetegui arranges his side in a 4-3-3 that can quickly become a 4-5-1 when not in possession.
+Lopetegui arranges his side in a 4-3-3 that can quickly become a 4-5-1 when not in possession.
 He likes them to play with unrelenting intensity, pressing high up the pitch and hounding opponents who try and play out from the back.
-Going forwards, keep an eye on the marauding full-backs led by Jesús Navas now that partner-in-crime Sergio Reguilón has returned to Real Madrid, and the onus will be on Ivan Rakitić to pull the strings in midfield following the departure of Éver Banega.
+Going forwards, keep an eye on the marauding full-backs led by Jesús Navas now that partner-in-crime Sergio Reguilón has departed, and the onus will be on Ivan Rakitić to pull the strings in midfield following the departure of Éver Banega.

 Joe Walker, Sevilla reporter